sberlin/RolloBot/README.md

 ## Usage
 ### Node.JS
-Start the application with `npm install && npm start`.
-It uses the [pigpio](https://www.npmjs.com/package/pigpio) library available on Raspberry Pi.
+Start the application with `npm install && npm debug`.
+It uses the [pigpio](https://www.npmjs.com/package/pigpio) library also available on Raspberry Pi.

 ### Neonious One
-Upload the files located in `src/` by using the integrated IDE.
-Take care of the maximum module depth limited by stack size by copying errornous module's code into the depending module.
+Build the application with `npm install && npm neonious`.
+Upload the file `dist/bundle.js` by using the integrated IDE.
+Bundling prevents errors regarding the maximum module depth limited by stack size.

 ## Resources